MaheshAwasare/chatwidget-launcher/README.md

-# Chat Assistant
+# JAICA-LINK

-A modern, AI-powered chat assistant that can be easily integrated into any website with just a few lines of code.
-This landing page showcases the features and capabilities of the Chat Assistant product.
+A modern, AI-powered assistant that can be easily integrated into any website with just a few lines of code.
+This landing page showcases the features and capabilities of the JAICA-LINK product.

 ## 🚀 Live Demo

-Visit the live demo at: [https://vermillion-pithivier-be0382.netlify.app](https://vermillion-pithivier-be0382.netlify.app)
+Visit the live demo at: [https://aichatassitantproduct.netlify.app](https://aichatassitantproduct.netlify.app)

 ## ✨ Features